 We will use transparencies to teach this class.
 You can download them and print them from the web.
 See the web for the course lecture outline.

 Project for ECGR5101

-It is expected that students registered for will do an additional project, the scope of which is agreedupon by the instructor.
-Some ideas include:
+It is expected that students registered for ECGR5101 will do an additional project.